-Today marks 151 years since Alice’s Adventures in Wonderland was published, so I thought I’d share with you a shortened (ish) version of what I wrote about during my translation degree, where I researched how on earth you would go about translating a fantasy, nonsense story, like Alice, into French.
+Today marks 151 years since Alice’s Adventures in Wonderland was published, so I thought I’d share with you a shortened (ish) version of what I wrote about during my Masters degree in Translation Studies, where I researched how on earth you would go about translating a fantasy, nonsense story, like Alice, into French.

 In 1865 when Alice was published, most children’s stories were didactic and moralistic (“children should be seen and not heard!”), so you can imagine a child’s delight upon reading about a girl who stood up to authority figures and called them out when they weren’t making sense.